 By following these principles and techniques, you can effectively manage and reference static resources in the AnQiCMS template, thereby creating a website that is both beautiful and efficient.

-Why did the front-end page not take effect after I modified the CSS or JS files in the template?
+Ask: Why did the front page not take effect after I modified the CSS or JS files in the template?

-- Answer:This is usually caused by browser caching.
+- Answer:This is usually due to browser caching.
 Your browser may still be loading old versions of styles or scripts.
 You can try clearing your browser cache or pressing

-Ctrl + F5[en] (Windows)Cmd + Shift + RPerform a forced refresh (Mac).
-Additionally, if AnQiCMS has enabled system caching, you may also need to log in to the admin backend and clear the system cache in the 'Update Cache' feature.
+Ctrl + F5(Windows)/Cmd + Shift + R(Mac) Perform a forced refresh.
+Additionally, if AnQiCMS has enabled system caching, you may also need to log in to the backend and clear the system cache in the "Update Cache" feature.

-- Answer:This is usually caused by browser caching.
+- Answer:This is usually due to browser caching.
 Your browser may still be loading old versions of styles or scripts.
 You can try clearing your browser cache or pressing

-Question: How should I organize static resources in my template to facilitate management?
+Ask: How should I organize my template static resources to facilitate management?

-- Answer:It is strongly recommended that you organize the static resources in your template-specific directory (for example,
+- Answer:It is strongly recommended that you organize the static resources directory exclusive to your template (for example

-/public/static/your_template_name/Underneath, create subfolders based on resource type.
-For example, there can becss/to store all style sheets,js/to store all JavaScript scripts,img/Store all images.
+/public/static/your_template_name/Under, create subfolders according to the resource type.
+For example, there can becss/Store all style sheets,js/Store all JavaScript scripts,img/Store all images.
 This not only makes the file structure clear at a glance, but also helps with team collaboration and subsequent maintenance.

-- Answer:It is strongly recommended that you organize the static resources in your template-specific directory (for example,
+- Answer:It is strongly recommended that you organize the static resources directory exclusive to your template (for example

-Question: Can I put all static resources on a CDN?
+Ask: Can I put all static resources on CDN?
 Does AnQiCMS support it?

-- Answer:AnQiCMS itself does not provide direct CDN integration functionality (i.e., it will not automatically push your local static files to CDN), but of course, you can manually upload your theme CSS, JS, and image static files to a CDN service provider.
-Once the files are on CDN, you just need to use the complete URL provided by CDN to reference these resources in the template, instead of using
+- Answer:AnQiCMS itself does not provide CDN integration functionality (i.e., it will not automatically push your local static files to CDN), but of course, you can manually upload your theme CSS, JS, and image static files to a CDN provider.
+Once the files are on CDN, you simply need to use the complete URL provided by CDN to reference these resources in the template, rather than using

-- Answer:AnQiCMS itself does not provide direct CDN integration functionality (i.e., it will not automatically push your local static files to CDN), but of course, you can manually upload your theme CSS, JS, and image static files to a CDN service provider.
-Once the files are on CDN, you just need to use the complete URL provided by CDN to reference these resources in the template, instead of using
+- Answer:AnQiCMS itself does not provide CDN integration functionality (i.e., it will not automatically push your local static files to CDN), but of course, you can manually upload your theme CSS, JS, and image static files to a CDN provider.
+Once the files are on CDN, you simply need to use the complete URL provided by CDN to reference these resources in the template, rather than using